 On May 8, 1916, Stone County was formed out of the northern end of Harrison County and the two counties continued to operate the school jointly.
 In the summer of 1926, the Jackson County School Board voted to join Harrison and Stone Counties in the operation of the Junior College, and the Board of Supervisors of Jackson County made a small levy for the benefit of the school in the fall of 1926.
-Since that time Jackson County has raised its levy and the three counties have operated the school jointly.
+Since that time all three counties have operated the school jointly.

 Junior College work was offered for the first time beginning with the session 1925-26.
 That year the school enrolled 194 high school pupils and 25 freshman college students.
-The enrollment has grown from this number to 431 for the session 1938-39, 284 of whom are college students.
+The enrollment has grown from this number to 358 for the session 1937-38, 214 of whom are college students.